Head-to-Head Comparison

 Does Vercel support Docker?

-No. Vercel uses its own build system for supported frameworks.
-If you need Docker, use Fly.io, Railway, or Render.
+No. Vercel uses its own build system for supported frameworks and does not accept Docker containers.
+If you need to deploy a custom Docker image, use Fly.io, Railway, or Render.
+Vercel is optimised for framework-based deployments and serverless functions within its own runtime model.

 Master Both Tools at buildDay Melbourne